 Platforms (tracks) 2-7 and 11-19 are all directly accessed off the main concourse, so no matter how you have entered the station, you’ll need to head down to it if your train will be leaving from one of these.

-Those platforms (tracks) all have level access from the main concourse, though worth knowing platforms 3, 4, 13 and 18 are some distance away.
+Those platforms (tracks) all have level access from the main concourse, though worth knowing is platforms 3, 4, 7, 13 and 18 are all some distance from it.

 You’ll also need to head to concourse, if you want to use the ticket desks instead of the ticket machines.